 The European Commission has refused industry requests to delay the September 3 timetable leaving operations and technology managers at custodian banks and other financial institutions with little time left to figure out how to transmit all the details of annual meetings and corporate actions to investors, retrieve their decisions and send their votes to issuers or their registrars.
 SRD II applies to financial intermediaries, such as global custodians, local custodians, national securities depositories and broker-dealers, holding the assets of investors who have purchased shares in companies headquartered in Europe and listed on an exchange in a European Union country.
 It doesn’t matter where the financial intermediary or investor is located.

-Proxy distribution and vote capture is typically a labor-intensive job with global custodians needing to first find the information from issuers, their registrars, national securities depositories or local agent banks.
-The data must then pass down to local agent banks or other intermediaries to investors or their proxy agents with votes and elections retrieved for the ultimate use of issuers or their registrars.
-Given the SRD II’s quick timetable for transmission, global custodians will have to reconcile shareholder positions daily with local agent banks rather than every few days as is currently the norm.
+Proxy distribution and vote capture is typically a labor-intensive job with global custodians needing to first find the information on corporate agendas from issuers, their registrars, national securities depositories or local agent banks.
+The data must then pass down to local agent banks or other intermediaries to investors or their proxy agents with votes and elections retrieved for the ultimate transmittal to issuers or their registrars.
+Given the SRD II’s quick timetable for transmission, global custodians will have to reconcile shareholder positions daily with local agent banks rather than every few days as is currently the case.

 The SRD II stipulates that any information transmitted by financial intermediaries on corporate agendas, should be “machine-readable,” leaving it up to financial intermediaries to come up with the specific formats and mechanisms.
 Based on the requirements, the ISO 20022-compliant message formats which run through the SWIFT network or any other network appear to be the safest choice to comply with the “machine-readable” requirement.
 “While ISO 15022 messages do have some key data fields such as dates, times and options, the data points have evolved and thus a lot of the information pertaining to meetings is added into free-text boxes,” explains a spokesman for custodian bank BNY Mellon in New York.
 “This means that while a system can be used to automatically communicate, the key fields, a person still has to review the free text before it can be sent to clients.”
 The result: the communications process is slowed down and does not comply with the SRD II’s stipulation for a “machine-readable” format.
 By contrast, the ISO 20022-compliant messages contain all the key data feeds allowing for quicker turnaround to clients.